murthymuddu/kendo-docs/api/javascript/ui/window.md

     <script>
     $("#dialog").kendoWindow({
       position: {
-        top: 100,
+        top: 100, // or "100px"
-        left: 200
+        left: "20%"
       }
     });
     </script>

-### position.top `Number`
+### position.top `Number|String`

 Specifies the initial top position of the window.
+Numeric values are treated as pixels.
+String values can specify pixels, percentages, ems or other valid values.

-### position.left `Number`
+### position.left `Number|String`

 Specifies the initial left position of the window.
+Numeric values are treated as pixels.
+String values can specify pixels or percentages, ems or other valid values.

 ### resizable `Boolean` *(default: true)*